-Earning frequent flyer points is sometimes easier than spending them.
-Since you can easily earn up to a 100,000 bonus Velocity Points by signing up to the American Express Velocity Platinum (deal ends July 16!), you might be left wondering what those points can get you?
+Earning frequent flyer points is sometimes easier than spending them so you might be left wondering what those points can get you?

 Fear no longer, we’ve put together our top 5 ways to spend 100,000 Velocity Points (or thereabouts) in style!
 Of course, you could waste them on economy flights (100k points could get you 12 one way flights from Melbourne to Sydney!), but there’s no fun in that so we’ll focus instead on business and first class flights.